Dongsheng, Guangdong

 Dongsheng (东升 (東升, Dōngshēng, dung^{1}sing^{1}, east ascends)) is a town in north-central Zhongshan, Guangdong province, People's Republic of China.
 It has a total population of 128,000, including a resident population of 67,000 and migrant population of 60,000, residing in an area of 79.2 km2.
 As of 2011, it has 8 residential communities (社区) and 6 villages under its administration.

+On 19 July 2021, with the approval of the People's Government of Guangdong Province, Xiaolan Town and Dongsheng Town were abolished, and a new Xiaolan Town was established.
+Dongsheng is now part of Xiaolan Town.

+Transportation

+Dongsheng railway station is a station on the Guangzhou–Zhuhai intercity railway serving the town.
+Due to persistently low passenger patronage, very few trains called at Dongsheng railway station.
+On 10 April 2021, Dongsheng railway station ceased operations.